chathamabate/fern-os/src/README.txt

 in size.
 The area containing the heap and stack is called the `dynamic area`.
 The prologue, epilogue dynamic area, and static area, must all be 4MB aligned to help with paging!

+All RO data and code will be identity mapped, meaning there virtual and physical addresses are the same.
+Kernel data will also be identity mapped.
+The first copy of user data will technically be identity mapped.
+After forks though, these will be copied into arbitrary physical pages.

 (If I ever create a compiler... loaded code will need to go somewhere too...)